Barnaff/UnityRuntimeAtlas/README.md

 - **Textures not packing**: Ensure textures are marked as readable in import settings
 - **Poor packing efficiency**: Use `AtlasBatchProcessor.AnalyzeBatch()` for optimization recommendations
 - **Atlas too large**: Adjust `InitialSize` and `MaxSize` in atlas settings
+- **Icon loading errors**: Package is compatible with Unity 2021.3+, some editor icons may vary by version

-## License
+## 📝 License

 MIT License - Free for commercial and personal use.
+See [LICENSE.md](LICENSE.md) for details.